Honduras in World War II: Air patrolling

 Several Honduran ships were sunk in the Caribbean by German submarines, which had already been sighted in the Gulf of Fonseca and the Caratasca lagoon, therefore air patrols began in 1942.
-This was possible thanks to the dictatorship of Tiburcio Carias Andino who modernized the Honduran army and founded the Honduran Air Force.
-The aircraft used for this operation were the North American NA-16, modified Boeing Model 40and Model 95, and Chance Vought F4U Corsair, all capable to drop bombs.
-The first sighting of a German U-boat by the Honduran air force occurred on July 24, 1942, and was attacked with 60-pound bombs, being the first and possible only official record of a military confrontation between military forces of the Republic of Honduras and Nazi Germany in national territory, although it is possible that other submarines have been attacked by Honduran planes.
-It was rumored that several Hondurans who were sympathizing with the axis cause had helped some German submariners in La Moskitia to obtain food and fuel, which raised suspicions of Nazi infiltration in the country.

-In addition to patrolling Honduran territory, Honduran airmen also flew in the vicinity of the Gulf of Mexico in joint support with other Latin American nations to prevent more ships destined for the United States from sinking.
+This was possible thanks to the dictatorship of Tiburcio Carias Andino who modernized the Honduran Army and founded the Honduran Air Force.
+The aircraft used for this operation were the North American NA-16, modified Boeing Model 40s, Model 95s, and Chance Vought F4U Corsair, all capable of carrying bombs.
+The first sighting of a German U-boat by the air force occurred on July 24, 1942.
+It was attacked with 60-pound bombs, being the first and possibly only official record of a military confrontation between military forces of the Republic of Honduras and Nazi Germany in national territory, although it is possible that other submarines were attacked by Honduran planes.
+It was rumored that several Hondurans who were sympathizing with the axis cause had helped some German submariners in La Moskitia to obtain food and fuel, which raised suspicions of Nazi infiltration in the country.In addition to patrolling Honduran territory, Honduran airmen also flew in the vicinity of the Gulf of Mexico in joint support with other Latin American nations to prevent more ships destined for the United States from sinking.
 One of the planes of the Honduran air force that was carrying out patrols on the north coast disappeared on August 22 of the same year, which is said to have been killed by anti-aircraft fire from a submarine, this being the first Honduran casualty.
 In the city of Trujillo, an air base for hydroplanes was established to keep the country safe from the approach of more submarines since at that time there was a general fear that the country would one day be attacked by the Germans.

 Persecution of German Immigrants

 The most controversial policy of the Government of Carias Andino was the seizure of assets and properties belonging to Honduran German families.
-Many were the goods that were owned by Germans, auctioned in Honduras in those years, the same German immigrants were not to blame for the Nazi policy carried out by Adolf Hitler; While it is true that many young Germans born in America were seduced by Hitler's oratory and crossed the ocean to join the ranks of the Wehrmacht and the Waffen SS, others in greater numbers repudiated those expansionist actions and were still stripped of their assets. and some even sent to concentration camps in the United States of America.
+Many were the goods that were owned by Germans, auctioned in Honduras in those years, the same German immigrants were not to blame for the Nazi policy carried out by Adolf Hitler; While it is true that many young Germans born in America were seduced by Hitler's oratory and crossed the ocean to join the ranks of the Wehrmacht and the Waffen SS, others in greater numbers repudiated those expansionist actions and were still stripped of their assets.
+And some even sent to concentration camps in the United States of America.